quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		)
 ```

-To combine the results of two tables in a single table, we can use `UNION()` in the `RETURN` statement -:
+Now, to combine the results of two tables in a single table, we can use `UNION()` in the `RETURN` statement -:

 ```dax
 RETURN